dnault/therapi-runtime-javadoc/README.md

 The Javadoc comments are read by an annotation processor.
 The processer is automatically executed when the library is in your class path at compile time.

-When building in an IDE, you may have to explicitly enable annotation processing.
+When building in an IDE you may have to explicitly enable annotation processing.
-In IntelliJ this is done by going to  `Preferences > Build, Execution, Deployment > Compiler > Annotation Processors` and checking the box labeled "Enabled annotation processing".
+In IntelliJ this is done by going to  `Preferences > Build, Execution, Deployment > Compiler > Annotation Processors` and checking the box labeled "Enable annotation processing".

 ### Reading Javadoc comments at runtime